Lum1104/EIBench/README.md

 | ChatGPT-4V            | 28.00/30.60      |
 | ChatGPT-4o            | **39.27/39.57**  |

-## Prerequisites
+## 📦 Prerequisites

-Download the following datasets before using EmCoBench:
+To get started with EmCoBench, you'll need to download and prepare the following datasets:

 - [EmoSet-118K](https://vcc.tech/EmoSet)
 - [CAER-S](https://caer-dataset.github.io/)

-Unzip and place them in the `dataset` folder.
+After downloading, unzip these datasets and place them in the datasets folder in your project directory.

-## Usage
+## 🛠️ Setup & Usage

 To use the EmCoBench dataset and benchmark in your project: